tangentsoft/pidp8i/CONTRIBUTING.md

 Fossil is pre-installed on our [binary OS images][bosi] since April 2017.

-When starting from Debian-based OSes released in June 2019 or newer, this will work:
+When starting from scratch on Debian-based OSes released in June 2019 or newer, this will work:

     $ sudo apt install fossil